whage/whage.github.io/_posts/2017-01-03-new-year-post.md

 layout: post
 title:  "New year update"
 date:   2017-01-03 22:00:00 +0100
-categories: update
+categories: personal
-tags: new year update
+tags: new year
 ---

 It feels like it's been years since I last wrote anything here.
 A lot must have happened to me last year.